Tezmoideo/Tezmoideo/README.md

 .
 My training in web development extends beyond design, encompassing a solid understanding of programming languages such as HTML, CSS, JavaScript, SPA, React.js or MongoDB.
 I have adquire experience building responsive and dynamic websites, as well as optimizing performance and ensuring cross-browser compatibility.

-My interest in the web development position.
-With a diverse background in the arts and a recent completion of the DCI course specializing in web development, I am excited about the opportunity to bring my unique skill set and passion for code/visual technology
+I am excited about the opportunity to bring my unique skill set and passion for code/visual technology

 Also, have a strong interest in AI technologies, particularly in their applications within web development.